On this page

 The LfM study documented that Google's 90.4% market share among journalists creates homogeneous sourcing.
 All researchers find the same sources through the same search engine.
 The study calls this "Selbstreferentialitat" (self-referentiality): journalism referencing journalism rather than original sources.

 Wire's source diversity detection counters this by tracking which external domains your pages cite and directing new searches toward underrepresented sources when concentration is detected.
-The source gap information flows into the news_search.md prompt, telling Claude to find diverse sources for flagged topics.
+The source gap information flows into the news_search.md prompt, telling the AI to find diverse sources for flagged topics.

 Methodology as Code